vittorio-libretti/ARM-Cortex-M-MPU/README.md

 # How this example do?
 We use the user button (the blu one) for switching the MPU configuration on the led memory area( GPIOD )for blinking or not the 4 leds.
-In particular when the button is pressed, an interrupt is generated and managed by the callback HAL_GPIO_EXTI_Callback(), in which changed the permissions of the area in: Read only or Read/Write.
+In particular when the button is pressed, an interrupt is generated and managed by the callback HAL_GPIO_EXTI_Callback(), in which change the permissions of the area in: Read only or Read/Write.

 # How to works?